taliapandans/SER_DMD/README.md

 If there is no difference in validation loss during, the last model contains layers and weights will be additionally saved in `./dmd.pth`.
 Before testing the model we set the path of trained model in run.py (line 174).
 The results are saved into folder `./result`

-We run the codes on google colab, implemented under the .ipynb file `Unimse_Submission`.
+We run the codes on google colab, implemented under the .ipynb file `Unimse_Submission.ipynb`.

 ### Current result:
 - `Acc_2: 0.8430  F1_score: 0.8437  Acc_7: 0.4548  MAE: 0.7334  Loss: 0.7334`